tontonsb/blog/src/posts/karatsuba.md

 away turning {xSplit.lower} and {ySplit.lower} into {parseInt(xSplit.lower)}
 and {parseInt(ySplit.lower)} respectively.

+The display starts by calculating the z0, z1 and z2 and putting them together to calculate the result.
+The values of involved multiplications are calculated below, you can use the orange links to highlight a calculation.
 You can see the counter for individual multiplications on the left hand side.

 <section>